 Recognizing the need for drafters and designers with a strong background in special areas of graphics, the Department of Civil and Architectural Engineering offers the following engineering graphics certificate programs.
-These programs are designed to prepare specialists in graphics for positions in business and industry.
-Students completing the specified courses with satisfactory grades will be awarded a Certificate of Completion.
+These programs are designed to prepare specialists in graphics for positions in business and industry, Students completing the specified courses with satisfactory grades will be awarded a certificate of completion.

-Architectural Technology
+Certificate in Architectural Technology Curriculum